Export Procedures and Documentation:An In-Depth Guide

 |While the responsibility of filing with AES can be outsourced, the liability cannot.
 Be sure to request proof of filing if you authorize your freight forwarder to do it for you.|

-If the buyer is responsible for shipping the goods out of the United States, this is called a routed export transaction.
-In this case, the buyer is called the Foreign Principal Party in Interest (FPPI) under the FTR, and must authorize a U.S. agent to must authorize the preparation and filing of the electronic export information (EEI) in one of two ways:
+If the buyer, called the Foreign Principal Party in Interest (FPPI) under the FTR, is responsible for shipping the goods out of the United States, this is called a routed export transaction.
+In this case, the FPPI must authorize a U.S. agent to prepare and file the electronic export information (EEI) in one of two ways:

 In a routed export where the authorized freight forwarder or other agent is doing the filing, the FTR requires the USPPI to provide the following data elements:

 - The name, as well as the address of the USPPI;